Living in Osaka Vs. Tokyo

 Several international schools in Osaka cater to the needs of expatriate families and international students.
 Some of the prominent international schools in Osaka are:

-1. Osaka International School: This private, co-educational school offers an international curriculum for students from kindergarten to grade 12.
+- Osaka International School: This private, co-educational school offers an international curriculum for kindergarten to grade 12 students.
 The school follows the International Baccalaureate (IB) program and offers courses in English and Japanese.

-4. Kansai Christian School: This private, co-educational school offers an American-style kindergarten to grade 12 curriculum.
-The school is affiliated with the Association of Christian Schools International (ACSI) and offers courses in English.
+- Kansai Christian School: This private, co-educational school offers an American-style kindergarten to grade 12 curriculum.
+It is affiliated with the Association of Christian Schools International (ACSI) and offers English courses.

 Where to Live in Osaka